-Jerry and Kate in their 40’s and are both full time emergency services personnel.
+Jerry and Kate in their 40’s and are both permanent full time employees.
 Their salaries consist of standard hourly rates, shift loadings and regular overtime.

 They asked their bank for new loan with a 30-year term, but the bank rejected their request.

-Jerry and Kate then approached two other banks but both of their applications for new 30-year loans were rejected due to “lack of serviceability” because of strict bank policies in relation to the treatment of shift loadings and overtime.
+Jerry and Kate then approached two other banks, but both of their applications for new 30-year loans were rejected due to “lack of serviceability”.
+This was due to strict bank policies in relation to the treatment of shift loadings and overtime.

-Oz Lend was able to use its experience in assisting emergency service personnel, to direct Jerry and Kate to a lender that who better understands the nature of Emergency Services Personnel remuneration, and who utilises more favourable serviceability assessment criteria.
+Oz Lend was able to use its experience in assisting clients in a similar predicament, to direct Jerry and Kate to a lender that who better understands the nature of their remuneration, and who utilises more favourable serviceability assessment criteria.